Blog post: 2 minute read

 - Determine the Disposition Review process (eg. Who is responsible for reviewing the dispositions?
 Will this responsibility be delegated by retention label or by site collection?
 How and where will approved dispositions be retained?
 (The resulting file will be the Certificate of Disposition)

-- Decide which, if any, libraries will have a default retention label assigned
+- Decide which, if any, libraries and folders will have a default retention label assigned

 Data Loss Prevention (DLP)